Tying Arrangements: Avoiding Antitrust Liability

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will offer guidance for antitrust counsel to sellers of technological or other bundles of products on avoiding antitrust violations, discuss approaches based on regulations and jurisprudence for sellers of all kinds, and will outline special considerations for intellectual property owners.
+This CLE course will offer guidance for antitrust counsel to sellers of technological or other bundles of products on avoiding antitrust violations, discuss approaches based on regulations and jurisprudence for sellers of all kinds, and will outline special considerations for intellectual property owners.

 - Tying arrangement rules and jurisprudence